Jennifer Kirby is to leave the cast of Call The Midwife after four years.

 Jennifer has been playing Nurse Valerie Dyer since series 6 in 2017.

-However she won't be a part of the upcoming tenth series, announcing her exit in a post on social media.
+However she won’t be a part of the upcoming tenth series in 2021, announcing her exit in a post on social media.

 Jennifer wrote: “After four joyful years spend with Call the Midwife I have decided to say goodbye to Nonnatus, Val and the wonderful cast, crew and production team.